Hairstyling

 The graduate has reliably demonstrated the ability to:

-1. complete all work in adherence with professional ethics, government regulations, workplace standards and policies, and according to manufacturer’s specifications, as applicable;
+1. complete all work in adherence to professional ethics, government regulations, health, safety, and workplace standards and policies, and according to manufacturer’s specifications;

-5. develop and use client service strategies that meet and adapt to individual client needs and expectations;
+5. use inclusive customer service, consultation, and communication strategies to meet and adapt to diverse client needs and expectations;

-8. select and use standard and specialized techniques to effectively style wet and dry hair;
+8. select and use standard and specialized techniques to effectively style wet and dry hair according to all hair types, client needs, and expectations;

 Program Progression